M.S.W. Program Questions

-There is an opportunity in the Supplementary Questions section of the graduate application to provide information to the Admission Committee.
+There is an opportunity in the Supplementary/Additional Questions section of the graduate application to provide information to the Admission Committee.
 If you are choosing to provide a professional reference for one of your three submission, instead of an academic, we do recommend you provide a rationale for it in this section of the application.

 Note: Students applying to the Advanced One-Year Track of the program must hold a Bachelor of Social Work degree, from an institution accredited by the Canadian Associate for Social Work Education (CASWE) or the Council of Social Work Education (CSWE).
 Individuals without such a degree cannot be admitted into the Advanced One-Year M.S.W.

 All MSW admission requirements and required documents must be received and processed before the start of the program.